JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 using Plots
 ```

-In the previous sections, we used only line plots.
+The previous section used only line plots.
 However, there are many other series types, such as scatter plots, heatmaps, or contours.
-One way how to change the plot series is to use the `seriestype` attribute.
-In the following example, we create a sine function plot using the `scatter` series type.
+One way to change the plot series is the `seriestype` attribute.
+The following example plots the sine function by the `scatter` series type.

 ```@example plots_srs
 x = range(0, 2π; length = 100)